syedpeer/coolLabs.io/about/who-we-are.md

 ---
 # Who we are? 👩‍💻👨‍💻

-We are just some random developer guys from Hungary, doing this in our free time for fun.
+We are just some random developers from Hungary, coding in our free time, next to our day-time job.
 <div class="text-center text-3xl py-10">But doing this in full time will be 💥</div>